craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Elven Specifics.md

 tags: race_specifics
 aliases:
 ---

-Elves are typically born of an elven or eladrin parent and another sexual partner.
+## Legends from the Eladrin
+The elves of Alaturmen are progeny of Eladrin

-# Age
+## Age
 Elves are considered young at thirty or below and reach adulthood after completing their first step in the Walk - this being their first major achievement - typically around two hundred (meaning that most elves alive are still considered children!).
 Most elves take their [[#Final Walk]] at around 300.

 ## Final Walk